 Madagascar is part of Africa with main city at Antananarivo.
-It's usually 🌤️ 25.11 °C in Madagascar with a rainfall of 🌧 290.67 mm.
+It's usually 🌤️ 24.73 °C in Madagascar with a rainfall of 🌧 219.53 mm.
 Tipping is usually not expected in Madagascar.
 Internet speed in Madagascar is on average 3.3 Mbps.
 Its Least Developed country with a population of 22M people.
 The main currency is Malagasy Ariary.
 The languages spoken are French and Malagasy.
 Automatic teller machines are rare in Madagascar.
-Current travel safety advice is Reconsider your need to travel.
+Current travel safety advice is Exercise a high degree of caution.
 Get other useful information like socket plugs, SIM cards and emergency numbers.

 🛡️ Travel safety